-It may seem a strange hotel name for visitors to New Orleans, but mention NOPSI to a native and they get it, will usually follow up with a story about visiting the old New Orleans Public Service Inc. building in the city’s Central Business District.
+It may seem a strange hotel name for visitors to New Orleans, but mention NOPSI Hotel of New Orleans to a native and they get it, will usually follow up with a story about visiting the old New Orleans Public Service Inc. building in the city’s Central Business District.

 “This place is very important to us as locals,” explained Brett Forshag, the hotel’s director of sales and marketing.

-The nine-story NOPSI Hotel at 317 Baronne St. in the heart of New Orleans was once the place to pay electric bills, check out streetcar lines, nab bus fares — even purchase appliances.
+The nine-story NOPSI Hotel at 317 Baronne St. in the heart of New Orleans, Louisiana, was once the place to pay electric bills, check out streetcar lines, nab bus fares — even purchase appliances.
 NOPSI employees changed lightbulbs for customers, helped with light fixtures and performed other services, Forshag said.

 “So, people really became connected with NOPSI,” he said.
 “They were really able to make a connection.”